 a.
 Aloe vera

-If you’re taking a medication to help with your blood sugar levels, then gulping down a big glass of aloe vera juice could send your blood sugar crashing.
+If you’re taking medication to help with your blood sugar levels, then gulping down a big glass of aloe vera juice could send your blood sugar crashing.
 Aloe vera also has a laxative effect, so if your prescription is flushed out of your system prematurely, then medications like Januvia may not be adequately absorbed.

 d.
 St. John’s Wort